googleinterns/step265-2020/src/main/java/ResourceDiscovery/README.md

 1. The class should:
     1. Extend the abstract AssetObject class (which will provide your asset with the following
        fields: kind, name, id, type, zone, creationTime and status).
+    1. **Important** - the name and kind fields most have valid data as they are primary keys in the Assets table.
+If there is no kind attribute you can add it based on the asset type.
     1. Implement an inner Builder class which extends the BaseBuilder with the following functions: getSpecificClass, getSpecificClassBuilder, constructor and build.

         <addr> public static class Builder extends BaseBuilder<NewObject, Builder> {
                        /*
                        This function returns a new NewObject.